-I attended a dinner party last weekend where the theme was fiber and lots of it.
-So between mountain biking the rolling hills of Yorba Linda, California and teaching people how to bet in the suites at Santa Anita Park, th Hungry Mountaineer cooked up this tasty palak paneer.
-My best friends nephew made an amazing Kale and Sweet Potato Soup and we also had authentic Spinach Rotis (India’s version of a tortilla) It was a lot of fiber and healthy greens in one meal and it was an absolutely delicious and healthy way to spend an evening.
+I attended a dinner party back in the day when we could still hang out with friends and not be worried about the COVID, where the theme was fiber and lots of it.
+So between mountain biking the rolling hills of Yorba Linda, California and teaching people how to bet in the suites at Santa Anita Park, the Hungry Mountaineer cooked up this tasty palak paneer.
+My best friend’s nephew made an amazing Kale and Sweet Potato Soup and we also had authentic Spinach Rotis (India’s version of a tortilla) It was a lot of fiber and healthy greens in one meal and it was an absolutely delicious and healthy way to spend an evening.

 Curry face is what happens when you de-seed serrano peppers without wearing gloves after an exhausting day of work and then you rub your face.
 And then your face burns so badly for an hour that you are crying involuntarily and can do nothing to control the tears dripping down your face and into the spinach.
 And then Gabriel says to put some milk on your face, that will help.
 So in between stirring onions for twenty minutes, I wiped milk all over my face.
 I really wish someone had gotten some photos of me, crying in the kitchen, milk dripping down my face and obsessively stirring the onions so they wouldn’t burn.

 Cooking homemade palak paneer is not just delicious but can be an adventure too!